Adjectives

 When you start learning French, it's not just French vocabulary you have to get used to - you're also introduced to a whole new world of grammatical terms.
 For many students, one of the most daunting of these is verb conjugations.
 Just what is a verb conjugation and what does it mean to conjugate a verb?

 Verbs are action words that express the action or state of being of a sentence.
-French verbs have five to six different conjugations for each tense and mood.
+French verbs have up to six different conjugations for each tense and mood.

 Negative adverbs turn affirmative statements and questions into negative statements and questions.
 The most common English negative adverb is the word "not," but French is a little more complicated - quelle surprise ! ;-)